“Once we recognize what it is we are feeling, once we recognize we can feel deeply, love deeply, can feel joy,

 About Black History and Futures Month

-Throughout Black History and Futures Month (BHFM), our Office of Equity and the BHFM Working Group have organized several events, initiatives and resources to celebrate Black Joy.
-From the joy of art, to music to food and fellowship, the month is an ode to cultivating, protecting and sustaining Black Joy and sharing these important resources.
+Throughout Black History and Futures Month (BHFM), our Office of Equity and the ABC affinity group have organized several events, initiatives and resources to celebrate.
+From art, to music to food and fellowship, this month is an ode to the many ways the Black community continues to flourish.

 Our Black History and Futures Month web hub will be updated regularly – keep up with all our programming by visiting often.